Context

 Palestine has a well-educated youth population, whose potential is stunted by high unemployment rates, lack of local job opportunities and a difficult security situation that severely restricts movement.

-This initiative builds on Mercy Corps’ established Gaza Sky Geeks tech education and community building experience.
+This initiative built on Mercy Corps’ established Gaza Sky Geeks tech education and community building experience.

 Digital social innovation